Empowering Ocean Guardians Across Latin America

 Language: Koloqua and English

 In April and May 2026, the IOI Ocean Academy launched its first Italian-language course in the Upper Adriatic, hosted through the Adriatic Blue Academy in partnership with Ocean ECO.
-Over five weeks and ten online sessions, twenty-five participants gathered around one of the region's most defining yet fragile landscapes: its lagoons.
-The group brought together a remarkable cross-section of society — ocean professionals, researchers, local administrators, fishers, tourism operators, students, journalists, and engaged citizens — all united by a connection to the coastal wetlands of the northern Adriatic.
+Over five weeks and ten online sessions, twenty-five participants gathered to explore one of the region's most defining yet fragile landscapes: its lagoons.
+The group brought together a remarkable cross-section of society - ocean professionals, researchers, local administrators, fishers, tourism operators, students, journalists, and engaged citizens - all united by a connection to the coastal wetlands of the northern Adriatic.
 Together they explored lagoon ecology and hydrology, international ocean governance and EU marine policy, the pressures of climate change and cumulative human impact, and the tools of maritime spatial planning, sustainable tourism, and coastal restoration.

 Arndt BUBENZER